saiyan9/AnimalTradingCards/README.md

 # Animal Trading Cards Project #

 ## Description
 A simple web page with an animal fact card.
 In this project I will build a simple page using HTML and CSS.
-This was my first coding project.
+This was my first programming project.

 ## Languages
 * HTML